On the State of Social Media Data for Mental Health Research: Discussion

+More recently, \citet{aguirre2021genderandracial} found evidence of demographic (gender and racial/ethnic) bias within datasets from \citet{coppersmith-etal-2014-quantifying, coppersmith2015quantifying} that can create fairness issues in downstream tasks.
+They found poor representation and strong group imbalance in these datasets; however, simple changes in dataset size and balance alone could not fully account for performance disparities between groups.
+Indeed, common signs of depression recognized in prior linguistic analyses (e.g. differences in distributions for some categories of LIWC) were found not to be equally informative for all demographics.
+Thus, while performance disparities between demographic groups may certainly arise due to poor representation at training time, disparities may also arise due to an ill-founded assumption that mental health outcomes for all groups can be treated equivalently \cite{kessler2003epidemiology,Choudhury2017GenderAC,shah2019predictive}.
+Either way, there exists a need to rethink dataset curation and model evaluation so traditionally underrepresented groups are not further hindered from receiving adequate mental health care.

-The presence of downstream bias in mental health models is admittedly difficult to define and even more difficult to fully eliminate \cite{gonen2019lipstick,blodgett2020language}.
-That said, the lack of demographically-representative sampling described above would serve as a valuable starting point to address.
-Increasingly accurate geolocation and demographic inference tools may aid in constructing datasets with demographically-representative cohorts \cite{huang2019hierarchical,wood2020using}.
+This all said, the presence of downstream bias in mental health models is admittedly difficult to define and even more difficult to fully eliminate \cite{gonen2019lipstick,blodgett2020language}.
+Nonetheless, the lack of demographically-representative sampling described above would serve as a valuable starting point to address.
+Increasingly accurate demographic inference tools may aid in constructing datasets with demographically-representative cohorts \cite{huang2019hierarchical,wood2020using}.
 Researchers may also consider expanding the diversity of languages in their datasets to account for variation in mental health presentation that arises due to cultural differences \cite{Choudhury2017GenderAC,Loveys2018CrossculturalDI}.